Of Adam's first wife, Lilith, it is told

 Wolkenstein translates the same passage:

 Earlier Sumerian myth tells the story of how Ada[a came to break the wings of the South Wind, associated with the summer sand-storms which have always afflicted Iraq, after which she vowed enmity to humankind.
 This wind was associated with Ninlil ("Lady Wind", from Nin = Lady, Lil = Wind) the wife to Enil (En = Lord, Lil = Wind), King of the Gods.
 A separate fragmentary myth describes how Enlil raped Ninlil, and as punishment he was sent to the underworld domain of Ereshkigal (Eresh = Under, Ki = Earth, Gal = Great).
-Ninlil, suffering the trauma of her rape, after roaming the world followed him to the underworld, vowing vengeance upon the male gender.
+Ninlil, suffering the trauma of her rape, after roaming the world, followed him to the underworld, vowing vengeance upon the male gender.
 (Ninlil.
 (2006).
 Encyclopædia Britannica.
-Retrieved February 10, 2006, from Encyclopædia Britannica Premium Service)
+Retrieved February 10, 2006

 In the transfer from Sumerian myth to Babylonian Akkadian, it is suggested that Ninlil became Lilitu (-*itu being an Akkadian feminine marker), with her two wild handmaidens Ardat Lili and Idlu Lili (mentioned above).